JerzyKruszewski/RachelDiscordBot/README.md

 	- **$lock channel** command won't work because Rachel will modify role permissions to channels
 - Manage messages
 	- **$poll** command will work, but Rachel won't remove user message with poll content
+	- **$tictactoe** command will work, but Rachel won't remove user message with square choice

 [Back to top][BackToTop]